Church vote on safeguarding ‘a punch in the gut for survivors’

 Addressing Synod on Monday, he said he had “long believed that greater independence is the missing piece in the safeguarding jigsaw”.

+Backing model four, he told those gathered how he had “lived with the constraints of the inadequacies of our processes and their lack of scrutiny and I think I may know more than most how inadequate and unsatisfactory this is, for me, but it’s not about me, it’s for victims and survivors who have been an continue to be hurt by our church because of this”.

-The more independent model of safeguarding was also supported by Bishop of London Dame Sarah Mullally and Bishop of Leicester Martyn Snow, with the latter describing it as a “cultural reset”.
+The more independent model of safeguarding was also supported during the debate by Bishop of London Dame Sarah Mullally and Bishop of Leicester Martyn Snow, with the latter describing it as a “cultural reset”.

+Bishop of Newcastle Helen-Ann Hartley, who has been strongly critical of Church leaders including Mr Cottrell, said she had abstained in the final vote and felt “really disappointed” by the outcome.

+She told Sky News: “I’m afraid what this looks like is that we’re just kicking the can down the road and we are failing our duty to victims and survivors.
+And I’m really desperately sorry and quite angry about that.”

 Abuse lawyer David Greenwood, who stood in solidarity with victims outside the venue ahead of the vote, said the result was “incredibly disappointing”.